Néma: Demographics

 The cultural demographic is predominantly Moor, but there are Pulaar and Bambara present.

 Transport

 Nema is close to the Malian border and there is constant traffic, either heading south to Mali via Adel Bagrou, East to Bassikounou and Léré (Mali) or north to the ancient town of Oualata (pronounced Walata).

 Tourism from Europe picks up in November and December when the temperatures become bearable.

-The city is served by Néma Airport.
+The city is served by the Néma Airport.
 The former carrier Mauritania Airways had flights from Néma to Nouakchott, Abidjan and Las Palmas.
 These destinations were served from October 2009 until December 2012.

-The most common form of transport into and out of Nema is via car, though donkey cart, camel, and foot is always available.
+The most common form of transport into and out of Nema is via car, though donkey cart, camel, and foot are always available.
 There is one hotel, Hotel Deraha, on the west side of the city right off the road.
-Mauritanians are always hospitable, though, and it is entirely possible to find short-term lodging with complete strangers.

 Nema is bounded on the north and east sides by small mountain plateaus and provides many opportunities for hiking.